AndresBo/Laboratory-API/README.md

 - POST localhost:5000/requests/addtest/id/

 ### User Authentication:

+These endpoints allow an existing user to login using their email and password.
+Also allow an admin to create new users.

 - GET localhost:5000/analysts/
 - POST localhost:5000/analysts/login
 - POST localhost:5000/analysts/register

 ### Tests:

+These endpoints provide available tests information and allow an admin user to create and delete tests.

 - GET localhost:5000/tests/
 - POST localhost:5000/tests/
 - DELETE localhost:5000/tests/name/

 ### Analyzer:

+These endpoints provide analyzer information and allow and admin to create and delete analyzers.
 - GET localhost:5000/analysers/
 - POST localhost:5000/analysers/
 - DELETE localhosts:5000/analysers/name/